Wednesday, February 22, 2017

 It looked like there may have been some black ice outside.
 Tom is in taper mode for the Hyannis Half this weekend.
 I debated about whether to go to Wave Health and Fitness, get on the treadmill at home or go outside.
 During the debate, after our morning meditation, I decided to get my core work done.

 After getting the blood flowing with a plank, clams, bicycle and knee to elbow, I was ready for an early morning run.
 That's what was on the schedule and so an early morning run is what I was going to do.
-I gave myself a push to maintain the positive momentum I've been blessed to experience since partnering with Jeffrey Spratt, MT during these past almost two years now.
+I gave myself a push to maintain the positive momentum I've been blessed to experience.
 How many mornings could I physically not get out of bed without pain everywhere and feeling that fatigue to the bone regardless of how many hours I was in bed?
 How many times could I not do core work or run or run on a treadmill experiencing heaviness throughout my body?
-Until I found my way to Jeffrey's table, everything was just stuck in my body and I could not experience momentum trying to build a foundation of strength, health and wellness on sand.
-But now we are clearing out the gunk, transforming the beliefs I held as a result of those early childhood adverse experiences so that I am building a foundation on bedrock.
+Since meeting Dr. Ryan J. Means and reminding myself that I AM the placebo following the works of Dr. Joe Dispenza, I am moving forward with great intention and power.

 My plan is to allow for the fullness of expression of my journey of transformation from a survivor of paralytic polio and childhood trauma to a woman who fully embodies her potential as a runner; as one who challenges herself with strength training, swimming, cross training and running to achieve my fullest potential on my health and wellness journey.